a-scales/cart-bepinex/README.md

 - **F6**: Dumps all loaded assemblies to help find game classes
 - **F7**: Attempts to find the player object and dumps its components, fields, and methods
 - **F8**: Lists all UI canvases and buttons in the scene
-- **F9**: Finds and tracks cart-like objects to identify the cart component
+- **F9**: Finds and tracks cart-like objects and boosts them (5x normal speed)
 - **F10**: Stops tracking cart objects
 - **F11**: Registers the cart component under your cursor for patching
+- **F12**: SUPER BOOST registered carts (10x normal speed)
+- **1-4**: Toggle various cart physics modifications

-### How to Find and Modify Carts
+### How to Use

 1. In the game, when you're near a cart, press **F9**
-2. The mod will search for objects with "cart", "vehicle", or "transport" in their names
+2. The mod will search for objects with "cart" in the name and boost them
-3. Move the cart around while the tracker is running
-4. The logger will identify objects that are moving and likely to be carts
-5. Once you've identified a cart, aim at it and press **F11** to register its components
-6. The mod will automatically attempt to patch the cart's behavior
+3. Once registered, use number keys 1-4 to toggle different physics modes
+4. Press F12 any time you want a super speed boost

+### Example Effects

+- Combine Zero Gravity (1) with a boost (F12) to make your cart fly off into the distance
+- Use Super Grip (3) to handle tight corners at high speeds
+- Enable Slippery Cart (4) for drift-like handling
+- Try Floaty Cart (2) to hover slightly above rough terrain

 ### How to Debug